His break comes after a new report linked him to substance abuse

-Shortly after the newspaper confronted the Mayor about the video, Ford announced he was taking a break to get help.
+Shortly after the newspaper confronted the mayor about the alleged crack smoking video, Ford announced he was taking a break to get help.

 “Today, after taking some time to think about my own well-being, how to best serve the people of Toronto and what is in the best interests of my family, I have decided to take a leave from campaigning and from my duties as mayor to seek immediate help,” he said.

-His lawyer, Dennis Morris, told CNN that Ford's leave begins immediately.
+His lawyer, Dennis Morris, said the leave begins immediately.